Vegetated roofs offer much more than just aesthetics.

 Let’s talk about the environmental benefits…

 Environmentally, there are many benefits to installing a vegetated roof.
-These benefits go beyond simply trying to cut back on air pollution and bringing greenery to your city.
+These benefits go beyond simply trying to reduce air pollution and bringing greenery to your city.
 A few of the topics that we will discuss in this post include:

 - Stormwater management